 I have a strong belief in God, and I see the different religions of the world reflecting the many faces of God.
 I don’t think any particular religion or denomination is closer to the truth than any other, and I believe it’s OK to select one and follow its traditions for honoring God.
 I think the teachings of Christ are powerful and inspirational, and I am a member of the United Church of Christ (UCC) because of its social activism as well as its Open and Affirming philosophy.

 I believe in the value of people but recognize our underachievement in supporting them.
 Consequently, I have a long history of giving regularly to organizations – UNICEF, Food First, Habitat for Humanity, The Hunger Project, Feeding America, Oregon Food Bank, Loaves & Fishes, Transition Projects, SMYRC, Cascade AIDS Project, and more.

-As of the start of 2014 I have been a volunteer at SMYRC for 13 years, and I have been a photographer for all seven years that the Portrait Project in Portland’s Old Town has been in existence.
+I have a history of volunteer work...
+13 years at SMYRC... and a photographer for all 11 years that the Portrait Project in Portland’s Old Town was in existence.
 I have served three years on the Church Council for the Meridian United Church of Christ and also have participated in a build for Habitat for Humanity.
 It’s not enough, but I don't have the drive, time, and energy to do more at this point in my life.